What To Know About Beets

 What To Know About Beets:

-I’m talking about the common beet, here, and culinary use of beets.
-Usually known in North America as the beet, and also known as the table beet, garden beet, red or golden beet, in other parts of the world you see it called beetroot.
+I’m talking about the common beet, here, and the culinary use of beets.
+Usually known in North America as the beet, and also known as the table beet, garden beet, red or golden beet, in other parts of the world you may see it called beetroot.

-While most of us are familiar with the garden beet, beets also come in different varieties and might be purple, pink, golden, white or candy-striped inside.
+While most of us are familiar with the garden beet, beets also come in different varieties and might be purple, pink, golden, white, or candy-striped inside.
 Golden beets are said to be slightly sweeter than red beets, without as much of the “earthy” flavor of the common garden beet.
 The white is the least sweet and the candy-striped are among the sweetest.

 Grandma's Refrigerator Pickled Beets